Mrs. J. Taylor

 If have a concern about a child, particularly if you think s/he may be suffering or at risk of suffering harm, it is your responsibility to share information promptly with the Designated Safeguarding Lead for Child Protection (DSL) or one of the Deputies.

-Please phone us on 01202 871243 with any concerns and ask to speak to the Designated Safeguarding Lead, Mrs Jo Taylor, about a safeguarding matter.
-If she is unavailable, you will be directed to one of our Deputy Designated Safeguarding Leads.
+Please phone us on 01202 871243 with any concerns and ask to speak to Niki Nolan-Ford or Jo Taylor, about a safeguarding matter.
+If they are unavailable, you will be directed to one of our Deputy Designated Safeguarding Leads listed below.

 If reporting a concern, please provide as much information as possible.